manaba-enhanced-for-tsukuba/manaba-enhanced/README.md

 1. Highlight the publication deadline of course newses and course contents.

+1. Enable filtering of courses in mypage by terms/modules.

 1. Remove the confirmation dialogue when you click links.

 1. Add a context menu to open the attend code in Respon.